Brussels Airlines gets ready for 108 Tomorrowland flights

 Discover all facts and figures here

-Wencke Lemmes Brussels Airlines
+Wencke Lemmes

 About Brussels Airlines

 Brussels Airlines is the home carrier of Belgium and one of the four network airlines of the Lufthansa Group.
 It connects the European capital from Brussels Airport with over 85 destinations, 17 of which are in Sub Saharan Africa.
-The company employs 3,200 people and operates 40 aircraft.
+The company employs more than 3,300 people and operates 43 aircraft.

 Brussels Airlines aims to emit 50% less CO2 by 2030 compared to 2019 and plans to be carbon neutral by 2050.
 The airline is participating in the Stargate Project led by Brussels Airport and is therefore part of the testing ground for sustainable aviation at its home base.
 In addition, the airline signed the Circular Economy agreement of the Antwerp Management School in 2021.
-In 2023, Brussels Airlines welcomes three state-of-the-art Airbus A320neo allowing the airline to significantly lower its CO2- and noise-emissions on its medium-haul network.
-Next to that, the airline aims to operate its first flight using Sustainable Aviation fuel (SAF) by 2023.
+The airline was the first to transport Sustainable Aviation Fuel (SAF) through the CEPS-pipeline connecting Brussels Airport early 2023.
+By end 2024, Brussels Airlines will have welcomed five state-of-the-art Airbus A320neo allowing the airline to significantly lower its CO2- and noise-emissions on its medium-haul network.

-As an ambassador of its country, Brussels Airlines brings the world to Belgium and the best of Belgium to the world, among others through collaborations with Belgian Star Chefs, Belgian culinary products and the Belgian Icons, specially painted aircraft that honor a Belgian iconic person, team or event to promote Belgian culture worldwide.
+As an ambassador of its country, Brussels Airlines brings the world to Belgium and the best of Belgium to the world, among others through collaborations with Belgian Star Chefs, Belgian culinary products and the Belgian Icons, specially painted aircraft that honour a Belgian iconic person, team or event to promote Belgian culture worldwide.

 More information on brusselsairlines.com